joejoezz/climate/README.md

 downloads ncdc station data (high/low temp, wind, precip, snow) into pandas dataframes

 ### what will it eventually do?
--pretty plots of the data
+* pretty plots of the data
--record highs/lows
+* record highs/lows
--annual averages and summaries
+* annual averages and summaries
--long-term variability/climate change
+* long-term variability/climate change